nualagr/the-lord-of-the-rings-game/README.md

 The *checkArray* is cleared, the 'face-up' class is removed from the divs and an 'unflip' sound is played.
 A one second delay was applied to the comparison through the use of a *setTimeout* function so that the second card face would be revealed to the user before being placed back in a face-down position.

 **API Call**

 If the user successfully completes the game in the allotted timeframe the *Congratulations* modal appears and the 'winner.mp3' sound is played.
 At this point the API call is made and the relevant information relating to the character on the final card that was matched is written to the *Prize Modal*.
+If the XMLHttpRequest is not successful the error message is written to the *Prize Modal*.
 The *Congratulations Modal* contains the button which calls the *Prize Modal*.
 Once opened the user is presented with the final character's ingame image along with information ranging from the character's height, race, gender, birth, spouse, death, realm, hair-colour and a link to their dedicated page on *The One Wiki to Rule them All*, if one exists.